CiviumPraxis/2/README.md

 ---

 **License:**
-Open-access under the MIT License (or CC-BY 4.0 — your choice).
+Open-access under  CC-BY 4.0 — your choice
 Reuse permitted with attribution and preservation of reflection context.